Artist Grant Opportunities

 U.S. Patent and Trademark Office is the federal government’s well-organized site for patent and trademark information complete with downloadable forms.

 Center for Social Media & Impact at the School of Communications at American University promotes awareness of many media-related issues, including fair use.
 The center conducted the research that ultimately led to the groundbreaking Documentary Filmmakers’ Statement of Best Practices in Fair Use.

 Copyright Alliance is committed to promoting the cultural and economic benefit of copyright and to providing information and resources on the contributions of copyright.

 Creative Commons offers creators a way to protect their work while encouraging certain uses of their rights through “some rights reserved” licenses.

 Creating a Living Legacy (CALL) is an initiative of the Joan Mitchell Foundation that provides a range of support to visual artists in organizing, inventorying, archiving and creating a comprehensive documentation of their artworks and careers.
-The site includes excellent tools, including the CALL Career Documentation Guide and the CALL Estate Planning Workbook, which was written by our colleagues at Volunteer Lawyers for the Arts of Massachusetts.
+The site includes excellent tools, including the CALL Career Documentation Guide, Estate Planning Workbook for Visual Artists and Estate Planning for Visual Artists: Workbook for Attorneys & Executors.

 Elder Artists’ Legal Resources is a collaboration among Columbia Law School’s Lawyering in the Digital Age Clinic, the City University of New York Elder Law Clinic, Volunteer Lawyers for the Arts and the Research Center for Arts and Culture (RCAC) at the National Center for Creative Aging.